sqlxpert/lights-off-aws/README.md

   <summary>Scheduled CloudFormation stack update details...</summary>

 Lights Off can delete and recreate many types of expensive AWS infrastructure in your own CloudFormation stacks, based on cron schedules in stack tags.
-This feature is available by default, but you can disable it by changing the `EnableSchedCloudFormationOps` parameter in the LightsOff stack or StackSet.

 Deleting AWS Client VPN resources overnight, while developers are asleep, is a sample use case.
 See